mrprov12/eink-guides/viwoods/aipaper/FeatureRequests.md

 ### Handwriting and Artistic Tools

+- **Landscape Writing Option**: Provide a landscape orientation option for writing, offering flexibility for users who prefer a horizontal layout.
+  *Originally suggested by [Joshua K](https://viwoods.com/pages/community#/post/62542861-46e0-4584-8141-4b26daba6ffd) on Oct 28, 2024*

+- **Scribble to Delete**: Implement a “scribble to delete” feature, similar to Boox, allowing users to quickly erase words by scribbling over them for more efficient editing.
+  *Requested by [jetchoy](https://www.reddit.com/r/viwoods/comments/1gnxxlk/lefthanded/) on Oct 30, 2024*

-- **Improved Highlighting Options**: Add straight-line and adjustable-thickness options to the highlighter for tidy annotations.
+- **Improved Highlighting Options**: Add straight-line ~~and adjustable-thickness~~ options to the highlighter for tidy annotations.
+   - Adjustable thickness highlighter options completed in 3.1.4

   *[Suggested by Jeffron on Oct 19, 2024](https://viwoods.com/pages/community#/post/f2d33f6e-ae94-4735-82e7-afc84f9c1691)*